-Jay and Kim, his wife of 26 years, have two children, Joshua and Jenna, who both attended the Eastampton Community School.
-Jay has been very active in the community and for many years he coached youth baseball and softball.
-Currently, he volunteers much of his time in support of the performing arts programs at Rancocas Valley Regional High School, especially the Red Devil Marching Band, where he is very active on the Rancocas Valley Band Boosters.
+Jay and Kim, his wife of 28 years, have two children, Joshua and Jenna, who both attended the Eastampton Community School.
+Jay has been very active in the community and for many years.
+He coached youth baseball and softball and volunteers much of his time in support of the performing arts programs at Rancocas Valley Regional High School, especially the Red Devil Marching Band, where he is very active on the Rancocas Valley Band Boosters.
 He also serves as a Chief Steward with the Communications Workers of America Local 1036 and is a New Jersey AFL-CIO endorsed labor candidate.

 He attended Rowan University, where he met his wife Kim and received a Bachelor of Science Degree in Biology in 1988.
-He has been an instructor at Rutgers University teaching Continuing Professional Education courses on Wetlands, Stormwater and Floodplain Management and has been a guest speaker on environmental issues at classes and seminars at the University of Pennsylvania, Yale University and Montclair State University and at several environmental, professional and governmental organization events.
+In 2017, he earned a Certified Public Manager (CPM) from the Rutgers University School of Public Affairs and Administration.
+He has also been an Instructor at Rutgers University teaching Continuing Professional Education courses on Wetlands, Stormwater and Floodplain Management and has been a guest speaker on environmental issues at classes and seminars at the University of Pennsylvania, Yale University, Montclair State University, Stevens Institute of Technology and at several environmental, professional an governmental organization events.

 Jay was first elected to Township Council in 2008 and served as Deputy Mayor in 2009 and as Mayor in 2010 and 2017.
 He has represented the Township Council on the Environmental Commission and Economic Development Advisory Committee.
 Currently, Jay is the Eastampton Township Council representative on the Land Use Planning Board.